Badsworth/pfml_scripts/docs/portal/creating-environments.md

 ## Update GitHub Actions

-Each environment will have its own github branch that will deploy when changes are pushed.
-Add your branch and environment configs to [`portal-deploy.yml`](../../.github/workflows/portal-deploy.yml) by adding a branch to the workflow trigger:
+Each environment will have its own GitHub branch that will deploy when changes are pushed.
+Add your branch and environment configs to [`portal-deploy.yml`](../../.github/workflows/portal-deploy.yml) _and_ [`portal-infra-deploy.yml`](../../.github/workflows/portal-infra-deploy.yml) by adding a branch to the workflow trigger:

 ```yml
 on: